 We said at the very beginning that there’s a little something for any hiking level or taste.
 The trails we listed here barely scratch the surface.

 It’s an impossible mission to cover all the gems hiding in the rigors of Colorado.
-There’s incredible hiking trails everywhere.
+There are incredible hiking trails everywhere.
 Do share your favorites and tell us about what makes them special in the comments below.
 Let’s talk Colorado, hikers